aisingapore/PeekingDuck/docs/source/use_cases/people_counting_over_time.rst

 **1. Human Detection**

-We use an open source detection model trained on pedestrian detection and person search datasets known as `JDE <https://arxiv.org/abs/1909.12605>`_ to identify human persons.
-This allows the application to identify the locations of human persons in a video feed.
+We use an open source detection model known as `JDE <https://arxiv.org/abs/1909.12605>`_ to persons.
+JDE has been trained on pedestrian detection and person search datasets.
+This allows the application to identify the locations of persons in a video feed.
 Each of these locations is represented as a pair of `x, y` coordinates in the form :math:`[x_1, y_1, x_2, y_2]`, where :math:`(x_1, y_1)` is the top left corner of the bounding box, and :math:`(x_2, y_2)` is the bottom right.
-These are used to form the bounding box of each human person detected.
-For more information on how adjust the JDE node, check out the :doc:`JDE configurable parameters </nodes/model.jde>`.
+These are used to form the bounding box of each person detected.
+For more information on how to adjust the JDE node, check out the :doc:`JDE configurable parameters </nodes/model.jde>`.

 **2. Appearance Embedding Tracking**

-To learn appearance embeddings for tracking, a metric learning algorithm with triplet loss together is used.
+To learn appearance embeddings for tracking, a metric learning algorithm with triplet loss is used.
 Observations are assigned to tracklets using the Hungarian algorithm.
 The Kalman filter is used to smooth the trajectories and predict the locations of previous tracklets in the current frame.
 The model outputs an ID for each detection based on the appearance embedding learned.